duvalale/fill-pdf-form/README.md

 # fill-pdf-form
-Home Assistant integration providing a service to fill a PDF form.
+This is a custom component for Home Assistant.
+This integration allows to fill a PDF Form thanks to a home assistant service.

+## Installation

+## Configuration